ofredj/mysqldump/README.md

 mysqldump
 =========

-Add SQL_BIG_SELECTS when mysqldump connect to server
+Add SQL_BIG_SELECTS when mysqldump connect to server.